NunuAbuashvili/TBC-python-advance-homework/Homework_2/README.md

 - Enter the amount you want to convert.
 - Click "Convert" to see the result.
 - Use "Clear" to reset the form.
-- -Click "Logout" to return to the login page.
+- Click "Logout" to return to the login page.

 *Restrictions*:
 - You cannot convert between the same currencies.